stack-community/stack-lang/SECURITY.md

 3. Include a detailed description of the vulnerability, steps to reproduce it, and any related information.

-4. Our security team will acknowledge your email within [timeframe] and work with you to address the issue.
+4. Our security team will acknowledge your email and work with you to address the issue.

 ## Security Response